Rhizome-Conifer/conifer/README.md

 #### Frontend Options

 The react frontend includes a number of additional options, useful for debugging react.
-Setting `NODE_ENV=development` will switch react to development mode and enable React debugging on port 8096.
+Setting `NODE_ENV=development` will switch react to development mode with hot reloading on port 8096.

 ### Administration tool